 c) There will be a right of appeal to an Independent Appeal Panel for unsuccessful applicants.

-[These notes are part of the admissions arrangements.]
+Notes [These notes are part of the admissions arrangements.]

 Written evidence must be provided by a suitably qualified professional – e.g. a GP or consultant for medical needs, or a social worker for social needs - that he/she has exceptional needs, which means that admission to a particular school is essential.
-A panel of Trustees/governors from the academy will make a decision as to whether to admit a child under this criterion using the evidence provided.
+A panel of Trustees/governors from the academy will decide as to whether to admit a child under this criterion using the evidence provided.
 All information provided will be treated in the strictest confidence.